rowlandcoping/hopes-and-dreams/README.md

 ![image](static/images/feature-list/dream-creation.png)

- - custom 404 page is only served when reaching broken links for dreams to avoid breaking the user's flow, and provides a clear path back to the site.
+ - Custom 404 page is only served when reaching broken links for dreams to avoid breaking the user's flow, and provides a clear path back to the site.

 ![image](static/images/feature-list/custom-404.png)

- - fully functional password reset features means users are not at risk of losing access to their account content
+ - Fully functional password reset features means users are not at risk of losing access to their account content

 ![image](static/images/feature-list/password-reset.png)